Royalvice/Looking-Glass-Unreal-Plugin/README.md

 ## How to build the plugin from the source code

 - Pre-requisites: you should have Visual Studio 2022 installed.
-- Unreal Engine 5.5 requires MSVC v143 (14.38 - 17.8) working with Unreal Engine with another MSVC version will cause the engine to fail to compile.
+- Unreal Engine 5.5 requires MSVC v143 (14.38 - 17.8).
+Working with Unreal Engine with another MSVC version will cause the engine to fail to compile.
 - Download the project from Github (see above).
 - Find the UnrealSDK.uproject file in the root folder of repository.
 - If you have multiple Unreal engine versions installed, right click on this file, select "Switch unreal engine version" option and select the one which you want to use with this plugin.